A course of 3 x 1 hour Sessions

 What is the role of Mary Magdalene in the Resurrection?

 Why do skulls and bones often appear at the foot of the Cross?

-Price: $75 USD per person, for all 3 sessions
+Price: Your private session starts is $75 USD per person, for all 3 sessions

-Dates & Times: To be decided upon with you
+Dates & Times: To be arranged with you!

 Duration: 1 hour per session